 - Taco Pasta from Julie’s Eats and Treats

-Carne Asada Made with Juicy Skirt Steak + the BEST Mojo Marinade!
+Carne Asada (Juicy Skirt Steak + Mojo Marinade!)

 For the marinade